The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

 Why Everyone Needs a Weekend in Mexico City

-I fell in love with Mexico City when I was 15 on a high school Spanish class field trip.
+I fell in love with Mexico City when I was 15 years old on a high school Spanish class field trip.
 As someone born in Alabama, I was instantly fascinated with the city and the new things I was seeing.
-Back home, I’m positive I drove everyone crazy talking about Mexico all the time.
+Back home, I’m sure I drove everyone crazy talking about Mexico all the time.
 And here I am, all these years later still talking about it.

-Mexico City is still one of my favorite cities.
-Located almost in the center of the country, Mexico City is home to approximately 22 million people.
-It’s the capital of Mexico and is a melting pot of people, cultures and history and is unlike any other city in the western hemisphere.
-It’s a place everyone should visit at least once.
+That’s because Mexico City is still one of my favorite cities.
+It’s one of those cities like New York or Chicago that everyone should visit at least once.
+It’s a melting pot of people, cultures and history and is unlike any other city in the western hemisphere.

-To get the most out of your weekend in Mexico City, be realistic about what you can see and do in your limited time.
-Don’t try to cram too much in.
-Mexico City is full of surprises and its streets are made for exploring.
-Set aside some time for just wandering around and taking photos.
+To get the most out of your weekend in Mexico City, it’s important to be realistic about what you can see and do in a short amount of time.
+Planning ahead and prioritizing a few must-see experiences will help you avoid feeling rushed or overwhelmed.
+Mexico City is full of surprises, and its streets are made for exploring, so be sure to leave room in your itinerary for wandering, people-watching and stopping to take photos along the way.

 Mexico City Quick Guide